Unbiased Statistical Estimation and Valid Confidence Intervals Under Differential Privacy: Introduction

 We believe that our framework is a promising step toward making differential privacy more practical for applied research.
-First, we believe that the problem of choosing good data bounds is significant in practice in that it is both generally difficult and that many DP algorithms are sensitive to poor choices.
+The problem of choosing good data bounds is significant in practice in that it is both generally difficult and that many DP algorithms are sensitive to poor choices.
 There is also currently an asymmetry in the failure modes, in that bounds that are too wide typically yield answers which are unbiased but very noisy, while bounds that are too narrow risk ``silent failure'', where the DP result looks precise but is not actually representative of the non-private answer.
-Our framework, through use of the CoinPress algorithm, gives users more leeway to err on the side of conservatism, thus mitigating the possibility DP results that appear precise but are systematically incorrect.
+Our framework, through use of the CoinPress algorithm, gives users more leeway to err on the side of conservatism without introducing bias, thus mitigating the possibility of getting DP results that appear precise but are systematically incorrect.

-Second, our framework is general enough to be applied to any estimators for which the BLB does a ``good'' job estimating its sampling distribution.
-The bootstrap is broadly familiar to applied statisticians, and its properties for any particular estimator an analyst wishes to use can be tested on non-sensitive data.
-Thus, answering the question of whether or not our algorithm will be useful for a given problem can be done without much knowledge about DP.
+Moreover, our framework is general enough to be applied to any estimator for which the BLB does a ``good'' job approximating the sampling distribution of the estimator.
+The bootstrap is broadly familiar to applied statisticians, and its properties for any particular estimator an analyst wishes to use can, in principle, be tested on non-sensitive data.
+Thus, answering the question of whether or not our algorithm will be useful in a particular setting does not require significant knowledge of DP.